-Seaweed is not just a resource we can break down into its many exploitable parts for our benefit.
-It is one of the millions of companion species on the planet we need to engage with differently as a mode of collaborative survival.
+Seaweed is much more than a resource we can break down into its many exploitable parts for our benefit.
+It is one of the millions of companion co-species which contribute to the health of the planet - and therefore to ours.
 For my Masters in 2021 I worked with washed-up seaweed - everyday and usually overlooked or even avoided.
-My dried seaweed sculptures are designed to offer a different way of experiencing seaweed.
+Inspired by the concept 'collaborative survival' (mooted by anthroplogist Anna Tsing), I combine seaweed with other materials to highlight our interdependency and to offer a different way of experiencing seaweed.

 Thanks to prize money from the Centre for Entrepreneurship Dundee, I am using seaweed for a new business called TANG (an old Scots word for seaweed).
 There is a separate website here - www.tangscot.com